optimizely/javascript-sdk/README.md

 </h3>

 <p align="center">
-  This repository houses the official JavaScript SDK for use with Optimizely X Full Stack.
+  This repository houses the official JavaScript SDK for use with Optimizely Full Stack and Optimizely Rollouts.
 </p>

-Optimizely X Full Stack is A/B testing and feature management for product development teams.
+Optimizely Full Stack is A/B testing and feature flag management for product development teams.
 Experiment in any application.
 Make every feature on your roadmap an opportunity to learn.
-Learn more at https://www.optimizely.com/products/full-stack/, or see the [documentation](https://developers.optimizely.com/x/solutions/sdks/reference/index.html?language=node).
+Learn more at https://www.optimizely.com/platform/full-stack/, or see the [documentation](https://docs.developers.optimizely.com/full-stack/docs).

+Optimizely Rollouts is free feature flags for development teams.
+Easily roll out and roll back features in any application without code deploys.
+Mitigate risk for every feature on your roadmap.
+Learn more at https://www.optimizely.com/rollouts/, or see the [documentation](https://docs.developers.optimizely.com/rollouts/docs).

 ## Packages